sakaki-/archlinux-on-b3/README.md

 Password: <type root and press Enter>
 [root@archb3 ~]#
 ```
-and you're in!
+and you're in (as shown above, the initial root password is `root`)!
 You may receive a different fingerprint type, depending on what your `ssh` client supports.
 Also, please note that as of version 1.1.0, the `ssh` host keys are generated on first boot (for security), and so the fingerprint you get will be different from that shown above.

 > If you have trouble with `ssh root@archb3`, you can also try using `ssh root@192.168.50.1` instead.

 If you have previously connected to a *different* machine with the *same* IP address as your B3 via `ssh` from the client PC, you may need to delete its host fingerprint (from `~/.ssh/known_hosts` on the PC) before `ssh` will allow you to connect.

-> Incidentally, you should also be able to browse the web etc. from your client (assuming that you connected the B3's `wan` port prior to boot), because the image has a forwarding `shorewall` firewall setup, as of version 1.2.0.
+> Incidentally, you should also be able to browse the web etc. from your client (assuming that you connected the B3's `wan` port prior to boot), because the image has a forwarding firewall, initialized via [this `systemd` service](https://github.com/sakaki-/archlinux-on-b3/blob/master/reference/setup-b3-firewall.service), which in turn runs [this script](https://github.com/sakaki-/archlinux-on-b3/blob/master/reference/fw-setup).

 ## Using Arch Linux